PSD2

 1 RCVD Start authorisation Yes Authorize if startAuthorisation link is present

-2 ACSP N/A Yes
+2 ACSP Yes Periodic payment registered

-Cancel Payment Before Payment Authorisation
+Cancel Payment Before Authorisation

 Step Code Next Action Updatable Comment